 Here is a basic example for illustrative purposes of how compound interest works.

 Let’s say you place $1,000 into an interest bearing account.
 And let’s say that the first year you earn 10%, or $100.
 The next year you would start with a balance of $1,100 (the principal plus the interest you earned).
 In the second year, you also earn 10%.
 Now you earn $110 on the $1,100, so by the end of the next year you had $1,210….and so on (for ease we’re going with 10% each year)…So after 5 years, you have $1,610 total.
-You started with $1k and never deposited any additional money, you have an additional $610.
+You started with $1k and without ever depositing any additional money, you have an additional $610.